Camping de Trevélez- Siete Lagunas- Mulhacén

 Photo amateurs will enjoy using their cameras all along the itinerary.

 While continuing the ascension we will find another irrigation canal, built like the previous one by the Moors.
-We will then arrive at the Campiñuela region where we will devise Mulhacén’s peak and Alcazaba’s peak, Chorreras Negras and Siete Lagunas, which are found inside the Natural park of Sierra Nevada, and also the typical farms which until not so long ago where still occupied in summer time by their owners.
+We will start walking from the Campsite to the central town area of Trevélez where we do activities as hiking or fishing with a camping fishing pole, using Tailored Tackle equipment for this.
+So we can then arrive at the Campiñuela region where we will devise Mulhacén’s peak and Alcazaba’s peak, Chorreras Negras and Siete Lagunas, which are found inside the Natural park of Sierra Nevada, and also the typical farms which until not so long ago where still occupied in summer time by their owners.

 Once we’ll get to Culo Perro (Dog’s bottom) we will find a water dump built to measure the water volume of the river.
 This is the last step before the Siete Lagunas(Seven lagoons) , a beautiful and picturesque place, autochthonous area of Sierra Nevada.
 It is possible here to see the Hispanic goat and some birds.